Conformal Mechanics of Planar Curves: Trajectories from the conformal current

 If $\mathbf{F}=0$, then the definition of the torque given by Eq.(\ref{Mdef}) implies $H_\kappa$ is constant, $H_\kappa=-M$.
 Thus under translation, the conformal current in a tension-free state transforms by a constant vector:

-We can exploit this invariance to translate the tension-free curve so that $\mathbf{G}=0$ for appropriately chosen $\mathbf{a}$.
-This places the apex at the origin. \\\\ In a tension-free state of the conformal arc-length, with $F_\|=0$, the scaling identity (\ref{Fparaderiv}) implies $\kappa \mu /2 =S$, where $S$ is the conserved scaling current reproducing Eq.(\ref{kprimek2}) and its solution, $\kappa= 4 S^2/ s$, describing a logarithmic spiral.
+This invariance can be exploited to translate the tension-free curve so that $\mathbf{G}=0$ by appropriately choosing $\mathbf{a}$.
+This places the apex at the origin.
+As Eq.(\ref{Gtranslate}) indicates, this is generally true for the tension-free states of any conformally invariant energy.
+This can be understood from a Lie-group theoretical framework: $\mathbf{F}$ is the generator of translations; whereas $\mathbf{G}$ generated translations modulo inversion, a duality manifest in the Lie algebra of the conformal group (see, for example, reference \cite{NakayamaReview}). \\\\ In a tension-free state of the conformal arc-length, with $F_\|=0$, the scaling identity (\ref{Fparaderiv}) implies $\kappa \mu /2 =S$, where $S$ is the conserved scaling current reproducing Eq.(\ref{kprimek2}) and its solution, $\kappa= 4 S^2/ s$, describing a logarithmic spiral.
 The vanishing conserved current provides an alternative derivation of the connection between $\kappa$ and $|\mathbf{X}|$ discussed in section \ref{Logspiral}.
-To see this, note that when $\mathcal{G}=0$ and $\mathbf{F}=0$, Eq.(\ref{GSdef})(b) implies
+To see this, note that when $\mathbf{G}=0$ and $\mathbf{F}=0$, Eq.(\ref{GSdef})(b) implies